A NEW NEO-CLERODANE DITERPENOID FROM TEUCRIUM POLIUM LINN.HTML Full Text

-A NEW NEO-CLERODANE DITERPENOID FROM TEUCRIUM POLIUM LINN.HTML Full Text

 A NEW NEO-CLERODANE DITERPENOID FROM TEUCRIUM POLIUM LINN.

-Department of Pharmacognosy, Faculty of Pharmacy, University of Kalmoon, Deir Atteia, Syria.
+Department of Chemistry, Applied Science Faculty, University of Kalmoon, Deir Atteia, Syria.

-Teucrium polium Linn., Neo-clerodane, Diterpenoid, Cirsimartin, Cirsiliol, Apigenin
+Teucrium polium L., neo-clerodane, Diterpenoid, Cirsimartin, Cirsiliol, Apigenin

 INTRODUCTION: Teucrium polium (Family Lamiaceae) is one of the popular fragrant plants in Syria and is distributed throughout the country.
-In the Flora of Syria, this genus is represented by 21 species.
-Teucrium polium is a perennial shrub, 20-50 cm high, distributed widely in the dry and stony hills and deserts of almost all Mediterranean countries, South-Western Asia, Europe, and North Africa 1.
+In the Flora of Syria, this genus is represented by 21 species such as T. creticum grow in Safita and Mussiaf, T. oliverianum grows in Deir-ez-Zor, T. chamaedrys grow in Lattakia and Banias, and T. polium grow in Al-Hassaka.
+Teucrium polium is a perennial shrub, 20-50 cm high, distributed widely in the dry and stony hills and deserts of almost all Mediterranean countries, South-western Asia, Europe, and North Africa 1.

-The plant releases a pleasant aromatic odor, and the flowers are small, in clusters and range from pink to white.
-In the folk medicinal traditions, this plant is used for its antibacterial, antispasmodic, anti-rheumatic, anti-diabetic and antipyretic activities.
+The bruised foliage releases a pleasant aromatic odor and the flowers are small, in clusters and range from pink to white.
+In the folk medicinal traditions, this plant is used for its antibacterial, anti-spasmodical, anti-rheumatic, anti-diabetic and antipyretic activities.
 In an admixture with other powdered herbs, it is claimed to be therapeutic for peptic ulcer.

-The biological activities of T. polium are widely reported, and it has been shown to possess anti-inflammatory 2, anti-nociceptive 3, 4 activities.
-The aqueous extract of Teucrium polium aerial parts, given intra-peritoneally at dosages from 50 to 150 mg/kg for 10 days, reduced significantly the serum levels of cholesterol and triglycerides in hyper-lipidemic rats 5.
-Recently, the high insulinotropic and anti-hyperglycemic activity of its crude extract using both animal and isolated rat pancreatic islets has been evaluated 6 - 8.
 Antibacterial activity against some Gram-positive and Gram-negative bacteria as well as antifungal activity against Yarrovia lipolitica and Saccharomyces cerevisiae has also been reported 9, 10.
-Recently, cytotoxic, anticancer, and anti-mutagenic effects of ethanol and aqueous extracts of T. polium have been shown on various cell lines 11, 12, 13.
+Recently, cytotoxic, anticancer, and antimutagenic effects of ethanol and aqueous extracts of T. polium have been shown on various cell lines 11-13.
 T. polium extract contains selenium 14 and has shown antioxidant activity like α-tocopherol.
-In particular, their antioxidant activities were evaluated through the use of several commonly accepted in vitro assays, which included DPPH scavenging (DPPH), reducing power (RP), xanthine oxidase inhibitor effect (XOI) and antioxidant activity in a linoleic acid system (ALP) 15 - 21.
-The few adverse effects of T. polium have been reported which indicate the relatively safe nature of this medicinal herb 22 - 27.
+In particular, their antioxidant activities were evaluated through the use of several commonly accepted in vitro assays, which included DPPH scavenging (DPPH), reducing power (RP), xanthine oxidase inhibitor effect (XOI) and antioxidant activity in a linoleic acid system (ALP) 15-21.

-T. polium also rich in constituents such as flavonoids, iridoids and Phenylpropanoid glycosides with undoubted antioxidant properties 18, 46 - 50.
-Our previous work on the aerial parts of T. polium L. var. mollissimum Hand-Mazz. led to the isolation of one new neo-clerodane diterpenes Syrapolin II, and two known compounds 6'-O-caffeoyl-8- O- acetylharpagide, clerosterol-3- O-glucoside 51.
+T. polium also rich in constituents such as flavonoids, iridoids and Phenylpropanoid glycosides with undoubted antioxidant properties 18, 46-50.
+Our previous work on the aerial parts of T. polium L. var. mollissimum Hand-Mazz. led to the isolation of one new neo-clerodane diterpenes Syrapolin II, and two known compounds 6'-O-caffeoyl-8-O-acetylharpagide, clerosterol-3-O-glucoside 51.
 In continuation of our studies on neo-clerodane diterpenoids from the Teucrium species, we have investigated T. podium, a small shrub which grows widely in Syria.
-From the methanolic extract and aqueous methanolic extract of the aerial parts of this plant we have isolated the new neo-clerodane diterpenoids Syraoiln I (1), beside to three new known flvonoides, Cirsimartin 2, Cirsiliol 3, and Apigenin 4.
+From the methanolic extract and aqueous methanolic extract of the aerial parts of this plant we have isolated the new neo-clerodane diterpenoids Syraoiln I 1, beside to three new known flavonoids, Cirsimartin 2, Cirsiliol 3, and Apigenin 4.

 MATERIALS AND METHODS: